Benjamin Loxley: Military service

 the 174 men of the 1st Company of the Artillery Battalion under Major Samuel Mifflin.

 In July 1776, Loxley took his company in boats down the Delaware River to an engagement with British gunboats at the Battle of Red Bank.
 He was promoted to the rank of major in August 1776.

 Personal life

 Loxley's great-grandson stated that Loxley was a friend of Benjamin Franklin, and that he provided a key to the No. 2 house in a courtyard of his houses at Loxley's Court to Franklin.

 Loxley married Jane Watkins on March 28, 1743.
 The Loxley family bible's entries show that they had two sons, Benjamin Jr. (born June 6, 1746) and Abram (born January 16, 1750).
-Jane died on September 22, 1760 and he remarried on September 1, 1761 to Catherine Cox, the eldest child of John and Mary (Potts) Cox of Freehold, New Jersey.
+Jane died on September 22, 1760, and he remarried on September 1, 1761, to Catherine Cox, the eldest child of John and Mary (Potts) Cox of Freehold, New Jersey.
 He had a total of twelve children with Catherine, five of which lived to adulthood.
 The name of their third child was Jane.
 Loxley died in October 1801.
+He was first buried in the First Baptist Church of Philadelphia and later reinterred in Mount Moriah Cemetery.